daurnimator/lua-http/index.md

   - Asynchronous and performant
   - Can be used without forcing the developer to follow a specific pattern.
 Conversely, the library can be adapted to many common patterns.
-  - Can be used at a very high level without need to understand the transportation of HTTP data (other than the connection addresses).
+  - Can be used at a very high level without need to understand the transportation of HTTP data (other than connection addresses).
   - Provides a rich low level API, if desired, for creating powerful HTTP based tools at the protocol level.

 As a result of these design goals, the library is simple and un-obtrusive and can accommodate tens of thousands of connections on commodity hardware.